jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 3/Sleipnir.md

 RacialMods:
 Languages: Auran (cannot speak)
 SQ:
+SpecialAbilities:
+  Breath Weapon (Su): >
-SpecialAbilities: Breath Weapon (Su) As a standard action, a sleipnir can exhale a 30- foot cone of shimmering, rainbow-colored light.
+    As a standard action, a sleipnir can exhale a 30- foot cone of shimmering, rainbow-colored light.
 Every creature in the area is randomly struck by one or more beams, as a prismatic spray spell (DC 22 half or negates).
 The sleipnir may use this ability once every 1d6 rounds, up to 3 times per day.
 The save DC is Constitution-based.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: